arielherself/espresso/README.raw.md

 If Africa is to grow richer, [its energy use must increase](https://www.economist.com/by-invitation/2022/05/14/yemi-osinbajo-on-the-hypocrisy-of-rich-countries-climate-policies).
 Renewable energy is essential, but Africa cannot rely on it alone.
 More gas, which is polluting but cleaner than coal, is needed in the mix.
 But, despite happily importing fossil fuels, governments in the West mostly now refuse to finance new fossil-fuel projects in Africa or poor countries elsewhere.
 Those negotiating at COP27 should acknowledge that green growth in the region is a worthwhile goal—but it should not come at the cost of turning on the lights.

-## Infrastructure disasters in India

-Opened in 1879, Jhulto Pul “hanging bridge” was the biggest tourist attraction in Morbi, a Gujarati town.
-Now it is the site of India’s [latest man-made disaster](https://www.economist.com/asia/2022/02/17/indias-omicron-wave-recedes-but-not-the-risk-of-premature-death).
-On October 30th, four days after the pedestrian suspension bridge reopened following maintenance work, its cables snapped, plunging several hundred people into the Machchhu river.
-On Wednesday Gujarat will mark a day of mourning for the victims.

-Oreva, the company which operates the bridge, has blamed people for swaying the walkway.
-But its employees are among the nine people arrested so far over the collapse.
-Ahead of state elections in December, opposition parties have alleged corruption over the way Oreva, chiefly a clock-maker, was awarded the bridge contract by the municipality of Morbi and the government of Gujarat, which are controlled by the Bharatiya Janata Party.
-Narendra Modi, India’s BJP prime minister, has ordered a “detailed and extensive” inquiry.
-The Supreme Court will open an investigation on November 14th.
-Indians will not expect much.
-Post-mortems following similar tragedies have done little to improve governance or shoddy engineering.

 ## British prime ministers on screen

 In a recent self-promotional video [Rishi Sunak](https://www.economist.com/britain/2022/10/27/rishi-sunak-britains-new-prime-minister-starts-on-the-defensive), Britain’s prime minister, appears to be modelling himself on the clean-cut, shirt-sleeved occupant of 10 Downing Street played by Hugh Grant in “Love Actually”, a romantic comedy.
 The slickly produced clip has been mocked online, but there are not many other fictional role models for Mr Sunak to choose from.